COVID-19: Updated Employee FAQ

 FREQUENTLY ASKED QUESTIONS

 Employees exhibiting signs or symptoms of cold or flu should stay home and may use annual leave or e-leave.
-The employee must obtain a medical release to return-to-work or be asymptomatic for at least 72 hours before returning to work.
+The employee should be asymptomatic for at least 72 hours before returning to work.
 If the employee is sick for 3 days, or more, the City may require the employee to provide medical certification.

-- What time can I use if I need to stay home and can’t work?
+Q2.
+What time can I use if I need to stay home?

-The City may require a mandatory quarantine for up to 14 days.
-The employee must immediately notify the City of the test results.
+A mandatory quarantine may be required for up to 14 days.
+The employee shall immediately notify the City of the test results.
 If the test results come back negative, the City may require the employee to return to work.
 Pending a determination of eligibility under the FFCRA, employees may use annual leave or e-leave, subject to hours being retroactively re-coded if the employee is determined to be FFCRA eligible.

-Yes!
 The City is temporarily suspending the limitation on telecommuting to exempt employees.
 During the pandemic, any employee (exempt or non-exempt) may seek approval of management to work from home.
-Approval of such requests shall be at the discretion of the department head and City Manager, where operationally necessary and feasible.
-Contact your supervisor to request approval.
-They can work with IT to get you set up.
+Approval of such requests shall be at the discretion of the department head and City Manager, based on the needs of the organization and individual circumstances.

 Q6.
 What if I am not eligible under the FFCRA and I have no leave time or inadequate leave banks to draw from?

 Supervisors/Managers may consider the following options: